 Removing the front frame plate

 Unscrew the four screws holding the crossbar in place and remove the crossbar:

-Next remove the three screws that hold the front panel (there are three on the top and one underneath).
+Next remove the four screws that hold the front panel (there are three on the top and one underneath).
 The panel is also clipped on the top and bottom so you will need to unclip the plastic (carefully as the tabs are easily broken) and the front cover should drop away from the metal frame.